Idany95/Milestone-1/README.md

 ```
 Flightgear - Download it from Ubuntu Software application.
 ```
-Make sure to copy generic_smalls.xml to protocol folder, under the installation folder.
+Make sure to copy generic_small.xml to protocol folder, under the installation folder.

 ## Running the tests